 Musically, the verses of the song appear to be patterned after the 1962 Mel Torme hit “Comin' Home Baby,” which was substantially successful in Britain that year, peaking at #13.
 Otherwise, John had admitted to Yoko's influence on his new style of songwriting during that time.
-“This is very heavy,” George stated in interview in 1969 about the song.
+“This is very heavy,” George stated about the song in a 1969 interview.
 “This is good, because it's really basically a bit like a blues.
 The riff that he sings and plays is really a very basic blues-type thing.
 But again, it's very original to a John-type song.
 And the middle bit is great.
 John has an amazing thing with his timing.
 He always comes across with sort of different timing things.
 For example, 'All You Need Is Love,' which just sort of skips beats out and changes from three-four to four-four, all in and out of each other.
 But when you question him as to what it is, he doesn't know.
 He just does it naturally.
 And this has got - the bridge section of this is a bit like that.
 And it's got a really very good chord sequence that he uses.”

-For readers who may be in a quandary as to what is meant by the word “heavy” in the context of the song's lyrics, the “60's Slang” dictionary defines the word as “deep, cool, chaotic, controversial” and, as defined by Kevin Howlett in the "Track By Track" liner notes for the 50th Anniversary "Abbey Road" box set, "intense, meaningful, momentous."
+For readers who may be unclear as to what is meant by the word “heavy” in the context of the song's lyrics, the “60's Slang” dictionary defines the word as “deep, cool, chaotic, controversial” and, as defined by Kevin Howlett in the "Track By Track" liner notes for the 50th Anniversary "Abbey Road" box set, "intense, meaningful, momentous."
 As for narrowing down the time of writing, by the time of its first official recording session on February 22nd, 1969, the song was composed in its completed form.
 This indicates the song as having been written between January and February of 1969.
-Paul has never claimed any part of the songwriting credit, but upon listening to the first run-through of the song on January 28th, 1969 in Apple Studios, keyboardist Billy Preston could be cited as having helped with the arrangement and fleshing out the feel of the song with John on that day and thereafter.
+Paul has never claimed any part of the songwriting credit, but upon listening to the first run-through of the song on January 28th, 1969 in Apple Studios, keyboardist Billy Preston could be cited as having helped with the arrangement and fleshing out the feel of the song along with John on that day and thereafter.